openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 .. meta:
     frontend_status: Done

-A *readonly field* has *readonly* modifier and is initialized only once, and allows no change of its value after the initialization.
+A *readonly field* has *readonly* modifier, and is initialized only once.
+No change of its value is allowed after the initialization.

 Static fields and non-*static* fields can be declared *readonly*.

 A :index:`compile-time error` occurs unless:

--  a blank *readonly* field is initialized by a static field (see :ref:`Class Initializer`) of its declared class, if any.
+-  A blank *readonly* field is initialized by a static field (see :ref:`Class Initializer`) of its declared class, if any.

--  a blank *readonly* non-static field is initialized as a result of execution of every class constructor (see :ref:`Constructor Declaration`).
+-  A blank *readonly* non-static field is initialized as a result of execution of every class constructor (see :ref:`Constructor Declaration`).

 A blank *readonly* non-static field is to be initialized as a result of